signaldust/bunny-jit/README.md

-This is really all we currently do, but because we only worry about graph theory rather than variables, we get a fairly powerful set of optimisations essentially for free (well, some CPU is spent, but this isn't a stage0 JIT).
+This is really all we currently do, but because we only worry about graph theory rather than variables, we get a fairly powerful set of optimisations essentially for free (well, some CPU is spent, but this isn't a stage0 JIT and you can skip optimization if you prefer low quality code compiled faster).
 The only tricky part of the code-motion is to make sure it finds a fixed-point.

 On the other hand Bunny-JIT does not perform any sort of aliasing analysis